motsgar/inventory-manager/README.md

 ## Current state

-Recursive data structures are working and the project structure has been figured out.
-I am kind of late on actual feature implementations, but i'll get the main data structures / features done in the next few days.
+The project data structure is now in a working state and it is possible to add items.
 The UI is still very much a work in progress.
+I have been stuck on getting the data structure to something that can actually be used, but now that it is in a working state, I hope that I can get stuff done faster.

+I am still kind of late on actual feature implementations.
+The UI is still very much a work in progress.
 It is something that I will work on after the main features are done.
-The previous week was spent on other stuff and trying to get the project structure right and the dependencies / deployment working.

-The current database initialization is also kind of work in progress.
-I need to get some kind of database migration system working.
-Currently the database is cleared and re-initialized every time the app is started.
+The current database initialization is still not that good, as it is overwritten every time the application starts.

 ## Features

 -   Has 3 concepts: `Location` and `Category` and `Item`
     -   All of them can be nested
 -   There are item types and actual items.
-A item type describes the item, and an actual item is an instance of an item type.
+A item type describes the item, and an actual item is where and how many of that item exists.

-    -   For example, a `CPU` item type describes a CPU, and an actual item is the physical CPU(s).
+    -   For example, a `CPU` item type describes a CPU, and an actual item is the count of the physical CPU(s) in different locations.

--   Additionally there are users and groups.
+-   Maybe if I manage to have time there are additionally users and groups.
 Users can be in groups.
-A single category can be assigned to a group, and only users in that group can see that category.
-A user can only see the locations and items that are in categories that they can see.
+A single category can be assigned to a group, and only users in that group can modify items in that category.

 ## Example structure